ucdavis/hpccf-docs/docs/hive/index.md

 # Hive

-Hive is a centrally managed cluster with standardized hardware and connectivity and a defined life cycle of support, facilitates greater access to HPC for a more significant number of users on campus while maintaining support for college-level needs.
-HPC@UCD offers two tiers of support moving forward and incentives to merge existing hardware with the new cluster when possible.
+Hive is a centrally managed cluster with standardized hardware and connectivity and a defined life cycle of support.
+Hive was built to provide greater access to HPC for a larger number of users on campus while maintaining support for college-level needs.
+HPC@UCD offers [two tiers of support](https://hpc.ucdavis.edu/model-hpc-hardware-support) moving forward and incentives to merge existing hardware when possible.

 ## Hive Hardware

-Hive consists of 14 brand new nodes, each with 128 CPU cores and 2 TB of RAM.
+Hive consists of 14 nodes, each with 128 CPU cores and 2 TB of RAM.
 There are 4x NVIDIA A6000s for general use, and a single 4x NVIDIA H100 node.
 Nodes that are new enough are being migrated from other campus clusters to simplify administration and maintenance.